PatGendre/oai-openedition/docs/source/qdc.rst

 -------------------------
 Available for OpenEdition Journals and OpenEdition Books.

-``dcterms:extent`` may provide the number of pages or the pages range in print edition of the document
+``dcterms:extent`` may provide the number of pages or the pages range in print edition of the document.

 **Page range example:** http://oai.openedition.org/?verb=GetRecord&identifier=oai:revues.org:ethnomusicologie/1513&metadataPrefix=qdc